 Though inspired by Barnett Newman’s work, I tried not to intellectualize the music in its relationship to the paintings.
 Rather, I allowed the paintings to initially envelope me and then created based on the overall feelings that remained after the experience.
-Admittedly, contradictions to this approach run amok in the descriptions below- though, it was the feeling I got from each of Newman’s work that inspired the music as a whole.
+Admittedly, contradictions to this approach run amok in the descriptions below- though, it was the feeling I got from each of Newman’s work that inspired the music as a complete whole.

 – In 1997, a mentally ill man vandalized Cathedra (the same person had previously damaged, in 1986, another Newman painting).
 Approaching this piece proved easy: everything surrounding this painting evoked a sense of profound sadness.
 In lieu of the painting’s actual colors (dominated by blue), however, I drew upon the “blues” created by the act of vandalism as well as the painting’s overall aesthetic: “Poor Cathedra.”

 – For this painting, I concentrated on the “gash” or “wound” that Newman’s “zip” had created within the white field.
 To represent this whiteness, I created a stark platform, then pierced it (perhaps even splitting it in half) with a sonic “zip” in the form of a guitar sear which penetrates the field similar to the “gash” in the original painting.
 In addition, vocals are used to parallel the non-uniformity of the gash: turning the painting sideways, I matched the “up and downs” of the brush strokes and super-imposed them onto the sheet music from a number of operas until I found one wherein the musical notes themselves matched up visually with the brush strokes.
 Musically, the matching piece also fit the haunting tone of my existing platform, this was obviously a key element in the decision.
 Mozart worked out nicely.